YourJCU Subject and Teaching Survey

 - To draw any incentives or prizes.

-At no point will an individual student response be identified or linked within reports, statistics, qualitative comments or group demographic data.
+Under normal use, identifying student data will not be linked within reports, statistics, qualitative comments or group demographic data.

 Who sees the survey results?

 Access to survey responses is governed by the JCU Student Experience of Learning and Teaching Policy.
-Survey results are not released until after examination results have been published each study period.
+Survey results are not released until after subject results for a study period have been published.

 For full details view the Student Experience of Learning and Teaching (SELT) Distribution List.